hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 The [layered transaction pool](https://github.com/hyperledger/besu/pull/5290) is the default transaction pool implementation.
-This implementation separates the pool into layers according to value and executability of the transactions.
+The implementation separates the pool into layers according to value and executability of the transactions.
-That is, the first layer keeps only transactions with the highest value and that could feasibly go into the next produced block.
+The first layer keeps only the highest-value transactions that can feasibly go into the next block.
-The two other layers ensure that Besu always has a backlog of transactions to fill blocks, gaining the maximum amount of fees.
+The other two layers ensure Besu always has a backlog of transactions to fill blocks, maximizing the amount of fees.

 Layered pools have additional parameters that allow you to limit and configure the number of transactions in different layers, enabling them to handle high volumes and sort transactions at a faster speed.

 With the layered transaction pool, Besu produces more profitable blocks more quickly, with more